changeset-io/docs.changeset.io/docs/get-started/new-repo.md

 ## Overview

 Once you've connected a repository, you'll be taken to the repository overview.
-Your workflows and related recent events will appear here after you start creating and running workflows.
+Your workflows will appear here after you have created one or more.

 ![Overview](/img/repo.png)